MORNING FATIGUE: DISCOVER WHY YOU FEEL TIRED

 If rolling out of bed feels like a full-body workout, you’re not alone.
 It’s easy to blame our age, but the truth is, many factors can mess with our sleep—stress, inconsistent sleep schedules, blue light from screens, and even what we eat (yes, those midnight snacks have a sneaky way of making us pay for them in the morning).

-The goal isn’t to become one of those perky “morning people” who greet the sunrise with enthusiasm (unless that’s your thing—no judgment)—but to wake up without feeling like a zombie.
+The goal isn’t to become one of those perky “morning people” who greet the sunrise with enthusiasm (unless that’s your thing, no judgment) but to wake up without feeling like a zombie.
 That’s absolutely possible.

 The Digital Dilemma: When Screens Become Sleep Stealers